lit/lit.dev/packages/lit-dev-content/site/docs/components/lifecycle.md

 <div class="alert alert-info">

-Lit’s server-side rendering code is currently in an experimental stage so the following information is subject to change.
+Lit's [server-side rendering package](/docs/ssr/overview/) is currently under active development so the following information is subject to change.

 </div>